Fall and Spring Semesters

 Periodically the LRC will conduct an inventory of all or part of the collection in order to have an accurate account of what is owned and what is lost or missing.
 Prior to inventory all items which are checked out will need to be returned to the LRC.
 Faculty and Staff will receive advance notice of any upcoming inventories.

-The LRC has two coin-operated copiers available for public use and one for use by faculty/staff only.
-With the use of an assigned departmental access code, all three copiers can be used by faculty/staff and copies are automatically charged to the user's department.
+The LRC has one coin-operated copier available for public use and one for use by faculty/staff only.
+With the use of an assigned departmental access code, both copiers can be used by faculty/staff and copies are automatically charged to the user's department.
 This code should be obtained from the department chairman.
-All three of the copiers have reduction and enlargement features.
+Both of the copiers have reduction and enlargement features.

 Donations of books and periodicals by faculty/staff are always welcome.
 Donations not needed for the collection may be assigned to the, Foundation Scholarship Cart, where they are sold to raise money for scholarships.
 Memorials may be donated in the name of a deceased friend or relative.
 Books donated or purchased as memorials are designated with a bookplate, and an acknowledgment is sent according to the instructions of the donor.
 Debbie Lea will assist you at extension 6643.